The Hunt: Me and the War Criminals: Organisations

 The International Criminal Tribunal for the former Yugoslavia had said of Del Ponte's allegations: "The Tribunal is aware of very serious allegations of human organ trafficking raised by the former Prosecutor, Carla Del Ponte, in a book recently published in Italian under her name.
 No evidence in support of such allegations was ever brought before the Tribunal's judges."

 A spokeswoman for the UN War Crimes Tribunal says that during a preliminary investigation in cooperation with Albania and UNMIK "no reliable evidence had been obtained to substantiate the allegations."

 On 4 April 2008, the Human Rights Watch wrote to Kosovar Prime Minister Hashim Thaci and Albanian Prime Minister Sali Berisha in request to open investigations on the matter under international supervision.
 By 3 May both had ignored the letters and instead publicly rejected Del Ponte's claims as unsubstantiated.
 On 5 May 2008, the Human Rights Watch called the allegations from Del Ponte's book "serious and credible" and issued a public call to Tirana and Pristina for cooperation.

 The reported alleges the victims were more than 400 Serbs missing from the war.
 "Serious and credible allegations have emerged about horrible abuses in Kosovo and Albania after the war", said Fred Abrahams, HWR Senior emergencies researcher of HRW.

 A provisional report by the Council of Europe, released on 12 December 2010, confirmed the allegations.
+An EU Report released in 2014 concluded that organ theft and trafficking took place but "on a very limited scale with a few individuals involved".